 The Graft Creation Process

-Cartilage is harvested from one of three areas of the patient’s body:
+When looking to add tissue to the tip of the nose, cartilage is harvested from one of three areas of the patient’s body:

 • The ear (conchal cartilage)